Transgender people at the University: Guidelines and FAQS

 Great!
 Firstly, if you are new to questioning your gender, please don’t panic.
 Every trans person is different and has a different journey, and you are not coming to it later in life than everyone else or in a way nobody else ever has.
 Remember, there is an enormous amount of gender diversity and not every trans person fits neatly into the category of “man” or “woman”.
 Many of us feel like we are neither, or both, or that our gender changes!
 Not all of us pursue medical transition in the form of surgery or hormonal treatment, and not all of us are “out” in every facet of our lives.
 Regardless of which path you take, you deserve to be treated with dignity.
-We can help you with matters relating to your involvement with the University, as well as providing a community to support you on your journey.
+Trans on Campus and the Equity Office can help you with matters relating to your involvement with the University, as well as providing a community to support you on your journey.

 Also see the below section, “What administrative processes can a trans student follow to be safer?”

 There are a number of resources here at the University:

 - Trans On Campus is a support network, social group and advocacy group for gender diverse students and staff.
 We have created this web page, and we warmly invite you to join our group or email us with any questions or concerns: firstname.lastname@example.org